version: 12 June, 2024

 ## No filters to distort allelic frequencies

-FILTERS="-uniqueOnly 1 -remove_bads 1 -skipTriallelic 1 -minMapQ 30 -minQ 35 -doHWE 1 -sb_pval 1e-5 -hetbias_pval 1e-5 -maxHetFreq 0.5"
+FILTERS="-uniqueOnly 1 -remove_bads 1 -skipTriallelic 1 -minMapQ 30 -minQ 35 -doHWE 1 -sb_pval 1e-5 -hetbias_pval 1e-5 -maxHetFreq 0.5 -setMinDepthInd 3"

 TODO="-doMajorMinor 1 -doMaf 1 -dosnpstat 1 -doPost 2 -doGeno 11 -doGlf 2"

-echo "angsd -b blueBams -GL 1 $FILTERS $TODO -P 1 -minInd 104 -out sintBlueSFS
+echo "angsd -b blueBams -GL 1 -P 1 $FILTERS $TODO -minInd 98 -out sintBlueSFS3x

-angsd -b tealBams -GL 1 $FILTERS $TODO -P 1 -minInd 32 -out sintTealSFS
+angsd -b tealBams -GL 1 -P 1 $FILTERS $TODO -minInd 30 -out sintTealSFS3x

-angsd -b greenBams -GL 1 $FILTERS $TODO -P 1 -minInd 24 -out sintGreenSFS
+angsd -b greenBams -GL 1 -P 1 $FILTERS $TODO -minInd 23 -out sintGreenSFS3x

-angsd -b yellowBams -GL 1 $FILTERS $TODO -P 1 -minInd 12 -out sintYellowSFS" > sfsClusters
+angsd -b yellowBams -GL 1 -P 1 $FILTERS $TODO -minInd 11 -out sintYellowSFS3x" > sfsClusters3x

-launcher_creator.py -j sfsClusters -n sfsClusters -q shortq7 -t 06:00:00 -e $EMAIL -N 1
+launcher_creator.py -j sfsClusters3x -n sfsClusters3x -q shortq7 -t 06:00:00 -e $EMAIL -N 1

-sbatch sfsClusters.slurm
+sbatch sfsClusters3x.slurm

-for file in sint*SFS.geno.gz; do
+for file in sint*SFS3x.geno.gz; do

 echo '#!/bin/bash' > ${file%%.*}.sh;